 Understanding Auto Transport Pricing: Factors That Affect Your Quote

-1. The Big Factor: Distance and Route Popularity
+1. Distance and Route Popularity

-While it seems obvious that shipping a car further costs more, the Cost Per Mile (CPM) actually decreases as the distance increases.
-For example, a 500-mile trip might cost $1.00 per mile, while a 2,000-mile trip might drop to $0.50 per mile.
+While shipping further costs more overall, the Cost Per Mile (CPM) actually decreases as distance increases.
+A 500-mile trip might cost $1.00 per mile, while a 2,000-mile trip might drop to $0.50 per mile.
+However, total distance isn't the only geographic factor:

 2. Vehicle Size, Weight, and Modifications